projectyumo/USC-AI-Sustainability-Challenge-2023/README.md

 - Tatum Verona

 ## Thank you
-Thank you to the AI/Sustainability Innovation Challenge Team from the Managing Directors of Entrepreneurship at Viterbi and Greif and the Challenge organizing committee.
+Thank you to the AI/Sustainability Innovation Challenge Organizing Team, the Managing Directors of Entrepreneurship at Viterbi and Greif, and the Challenge organizing committee.